Concerning copyrights, please contact:

-Kertu Sillaste (1973) is an illustrator, art teacher, and author of children’s books.
+Kertu Sillaste (1973) is an illustrator, art teacher, and picture book author.
 She graduated from the Estonian Academy of Arts in textile design, studied tapestry at the École Supérieure des Arts Appliqués Duperré in Paris, and received a master’s degree in art education at Tallinn University.
 Sillaste has worked as a graphic designer at the Tallinn Central Library, and currently teaches art at the Estonian Children’s Literature Centre.
-She has written four books, illustrated 16 works, and is a long-time collaborator with the children’s magazine Täheke.
+She has written five books, illustrated 16 works, and is a long-time collaborator with the children’s magazine Täheke.
 Sillaste was listed in the 2016 White Ravens catalogue and was a candidate for the 2017 Astrid Lindgren Memorial Award.
 Her signature style includes thick, vibrant India-ink brush strokes combined with acrylics or collage.

 I’ve authored texts for picture books.
 The writing in my books is very concise – what matters is that it always fits with the pictures.
 I usually write a story and illustrate it simultaneously, and therefore I might not tell everything in the story itself: the pictures tell part of the tale, too.
 When I write, I keep in mind that a book meant for small children should have short words and sentences, but also a little bit of excitement and great characters.

 Jaan is an artist.
 He imagines and draws and paints and pastes and sketches and moulds and photographs and films and thinks and builds and assembles.
 Jaan believes that having a good idea is the most important part of making art.
 There are all kinds of ideas, just like there are all kinds of art.
 Sometimes, art can be a game or a riddle or finding and recognizing.